 - Place uncapped frames into your Extractor.

-- Make sure that your extractor is level and elevated high enough to fit a 5 Gallon Honey Bucket & Gate with Metal Honey Sieve on top.
+- Make sure that your extractor is level and elevated high enough to fit the 5 Gallon Honey Bucket underneath with Metal Honey Sieve on top.

 - Begin extraction, start turning very slow.
 The frames will be off balance at first, but as the honey begins to flow out of the frames, the extraction will go smoother.
 After 5 minutes of slow speed you can begin increasing your speed.
 If you start out fast, your honey is so heavy it might push your foundation out of the frame, causing your extractor to stop and damage your foundation.